joaoalc/Laigt03g06/TP1/README.md

 ----
 ## Issues/Problems

-- The amplification component, cameras and enabling lights are still not completely handled in the parser;
+- Enabling individual lights is still not implemented on the interface;
-- There are still some unsolved problems with texture coordinates on the cylinder and sphere primitives;
+- There are still some unsolved problems with texture coordinates on the sphere primitive;
 - A few possible warnings and errors in the parser are still to be implemented.